Food

 - that he sold such food in the same state as when he purchased it.

-Where such regulations apply, food kept for consumption in an establishment of the type specified is deemed unless the contrary is proved, to be kept for human consumptions.
-It is deemed unless the contrary is proved, to be sold for human consumption.
+Where such regulations apply, food kept for consumption in an establishment of the type specified is deemed, unless the contrary is proved, to be kept for human consumption.
+Unless the contrary is proved, it is deemed to be sold for human consumption.

-Any material or article found in such establishment or used for or in the preparation of the food for consumption, which is capable of being intended for such preparation or manufacture shall be deemed, until contrary is proved to be so intended.
-It presumed that the food is kept for human consumption.
+Any material or article found in such establishment or used for or in the preparation of the food for consumption, which is capable of being intended for such preparation or manufacture shall be deemed until the contrary is proved to be so planned.
+It is presumed that the food is kept for human consumption.